-The SF Bicycle Coalition has been working with community groups around San Francisco to organize Community Bike Builds (called Convivios in Spanish) and together providing donated bikes to neighborhood residents.
-Our Community Bike Builds are a great model of a cooperative, community-driven collaboration.
+The SF Bicycle Coalition has been working with community groups around San Francisco to organize bicycle distributions (called Convivios in Spanish) and together providing donated bikes to neighborhood residents.
+Our bike distributions are a great model of a cooperative, community-driven collaboration.
 We reclaim unclaimed and abandoned bikes from the San Francisco Municipal Transportation Agency (SFMTA), Bay Area Rapid Transit (BART), the San Francisco Police Department (SFPD) and other agencies, which are then repaired with the help of our volunteers.
 Neighborhood residents sign up with our partner organizations in advance to participate and receive a bike.
-They begin by spending a few hours learning how to ride safely on streets around cars and other people on bicycles and pedestrians through our bike education class, and leave with a new, affordable, healthy and fun way to get around town!
+They spend an hour learning how to ride safely on streets around cars and other people on bicycles and pedestrians through our bike education class, and leave with a new, affordable, healthy and fun way to get around town!

-The Community Bike Builds Intern will have an inside view of the SF Bicycle Coalition, a vibrant, growing nonprofit advocacy organization, and gain first-hand experience in community organizing and leadership development, as well as bicycle mechanics.
-This internship will focus on logistical aspects of the Bike It Forward program, particularly our biggest event of the year: the BMAGIC giveaway.
+The Bike It Forward Intern will have an inside view of the SF Bicycle Coalition, a vibrant, growing nonprofit advocacy organization, and gain first-hand experience in community organizing and leadership development, as well as bicycle mechanics.
+This internship will focus on the logistical and repair aspects of the Bike It Forward program, particularly our biggest event of the year: the BMAGIC giveaway.